• Skip to primary navigation

 Boil Water for this Southern Peach Cobbler

-The twist?
+The twist for this peach cobbler?
 You pour hot water over the sugar-topped batter before it bakes.
 Sounds odd, but it transforms in the oven, turning into a crackly, caramelized crust that shatters under your spoon.
-Underneath, the peaches stay soft and syrupy, without being cloying or weighed down by extra sugar.
+Underneath, the peaches stay soft and syrupy, without being too sweet or goopy.

 If you’ve only had cobbler with biscuit dough on top, this cake-like version will surprise you.